-Bellevue College students are responsible for meeting the academic standards and expectations established by each of their instructors.
+As a student, you are responsible for meeting the academic standards and expectations established by each of your instructors.
 This includes maintaining standards of academic integrity.
-Students should check their class syllabus to see what are the expectations for each assignments and the consequences for academic dishonesty.
-Most instructors will give the assignment a zero.
-Students can also be referred to Student Conduct for academic dishonesty under the Student Conduct Code of Bellevue College (WAC 132H-126).
+Check your class syllabi to see expectations for each assignments and the consequences for academic dishonesty.
+Most instructors give the assignment a zero.
+Instructors can also refer you to Student Conduct for academic dishonesty under the Student Conduct Code of Bellevue College (WAC 132H-126).

 What is Academic Dishonesty?

 Academic dishonesty at Bellevue College includes, but is not limited to, cheating, plagiarism, and fabrication.